nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 You can use the ***edit*** command to clear all tags of a client by supplying an empty tag parameter!
 For example, if you wish to clear the tags of a client at index 4, you can use `edit 4 t/`.

-#### Marking a client as a hot, warm or cold lead

-As salespeople, we need to gauge the potential of each client, which represents how likely they are to become a buying customer.
-We use hot leads to represent a customer with high potential, and cold leads to represent customers with low potential.

-You can use the ***edit*** command to mark a client as a hot, warm or cold lead.
-For example, if you wish to mark a client at index 4 as a cold lead, you can use `edit 4 l/cold`.

 #### Editing a single field

 We understand the edit command can be a little tedious to use if you only want to edit a single field of a client profile.
 Hence, we have provided a shortcut for you to edit a single field of a client profile.
 This command is special because its command word is the same as the field you want to edit.